 If you have children, they would be happy to lend a hand.
-Simple decorations like banners and streamers are quite easy to do with colorful crepe paper, art block and some paints.
+Simple decorations like banners and streamers are quite easy to make with colorful crepe paper, art blocks, and some paint.

 The house doesn’t necessarily have to look like a palace for an Eid function; it would be cozier if it represented what matters more: family unity and cohesiveness between its members.

-There’s nothing wrong with giving the home a new look, but it doesn’t mean it can’t be done with the resources ready at hand.
+There’s nothing wrong with giving the home a new look, but that doesn’t mean it can’t be done with the resources at hand.

 Plan and Shop Intelligently

-The Eid feast is something of a significant expenditure after the Eid prayers.
-There are many ways to curb excessive spending here.
+The Eid feast is a significant expenditure after the Eid prayers.
+There are many ways to curb excessive spending.

-Another way to save cost would be to buy in bulk.
-Buying in bulk significantly reduces cost in the long-run, though the upfront payment may be a little more than usual.
+Another way to save money would be to buy in bulk.
+Buying in bulk significantly reduces costs in the long run, though the upfront payment may be a little more than usual.

 But if you’re planning a large feast, then buying in bulk would probably be the best action plan.

-Visiting relatives and planning get-togethers can also be costly as travelling and time forces families to incur cost.
+Visiting relatives and planning get-togethers can also be costly, as travel and time force families to incur costs.

-Instead, plan get-togethers with the immediate family – to either convene at one house, so everyone can meet at one place without the need of making too many trips to see each other.
+Instead, plan get-togethers with the immediate family.
+Convene at one house so everyone can meet at one place without the need to make too many trips to see each other.

-If everyone turning up at one home is too much for one host to shoulder, then meet at a convenient location, such as a park or public community center to celebrate Eid together.
-This can be done amongst friends too.
+If that is too much for one host to shoulder, then meet at a convenient location, such as a park or public community center.
+This can be done among friends, too.

 Give-Aways for Charity

-Gifts are always important on Eid, especially amongst children.
+Gifts are always important on Eid, especially among children.

-Children who enjoy arts and crafts, flexing their culinary skills, or even gardening could enjoy making gifts for each other and their parents.
+Children who enjoy arts and crafts could enjoy making gifts for each other and their parents.

-This imbues the joy of giving as much as the joys of receiving.
+This imbues the joy of giving as much as the joy of receiving.

-If you’re buying gifts, or as with some parents tend to ask your children what they want for Eid, try striking a deal with them: in return for their presents, they should be encouraged to give some of their old belongings (that are still in good condition) to charity.
+If you’re buying gifts or, as some parents tend to do, asking your children what they want for Eid, try striking a deal with them.

 Locate Needy Muslims

-Needless to say, a grand part of Eid-ul Adha is making sacrifices for the poor and needy, and the Sunnah (prophetic tradition) relays the importance on the slaughtering of an animal.
+Needless to say, a grand part of Eid-ul-Adha is making sacrifices for the poor and needy, and the Sunnah relays the importance of the slaughtering of an animal.

-In remembrance of the principle for fair distribution, it is best for Muslims to locate the most efficient venues for such distribution.
+In remembrance of the principle of fair distribution, it is best for Muslims to locate the most efficient venues.

-In some areas where middle to upper class Muslims are of the general or majority population, the sacrificial meat may not be distributed well enough there, considering their distance from poorer communities.
+In some areas where middle- to upper-class Muslims are part of the general or majority population, the sacrificial meat may not be distributed well enough, considering their distance from poorer communities.

 Before committing to a sacrifice, Muslim families should scout around for those who would really benefit and appreciate the charity.

-In today’s turbulent financial situation, many families already make plenty of sacrifices to keep abreast with their income and savings.
+In today’s turbulent financial situation, many families already make plenty of sacrifices to keep up with their income and savings.

-There is no better time to realign spending habits to better suit Islamic practices, like curbing wastage and shouldering the pain being experienced by the less fortunate.
+There is no better time to realign spending habits to better suit Islamic practices, like curbing waste and shouldering the pain being experienced by the less fortunate.

-Coming up with a plan will not only help each family deal with externalities a little better, it will also contribute to the betterment of the Ummah (Islamic community).
+Coming up with a plan will not only help each family deal with externalities a little better, but it will also contribute to the betterment of the Ummah.

-Sacrifices can be done through monetary means; through sacrificing personal time to help out through volunteer work; through sacrificing some personal activities that cost a large amount of expenditure (for less expensive alternatives); or even through starting funds or co-operatives that could help those in need.
+You can do sacrifice through monetary means; through sacrificing personal time to help out through volunteer work; through some personal activities that cost a large amount of expenditure; or even through starting funds or cooperatives that could help those in need.